 CIT was approved by the Federal Reserve to become a bank holding company in December 2008 after raising [$XXbn] in new capital.
 Even with $2.3 billion in additional capital support from the federal TARP program, CIT was forced to file for bankruptcy in November 2009, but quickly emerged in December through a prepackaged plan of reorganization.
+[KH: It is strange to include CIT in the small business lending section, given that CIT’s failure was a medium-sized inflection point in the crisis.
+CIT’s bankruptcy, government not stepping in to intervene, and the non-event that followed were a significant marker point during the crisis.
+To include CIT here where we are trying to discuss small business loan tightening distracts the reader from the point of this section.
+Recommendation: Remove the CIT references from this section.
+If the CIT conversion/bankruptcy story is important, let’s include it elsewhere.]

 [Explain what happened in small business lending market when CIT failed and other firms pulled back.
 The type of lending these guys do is relationship heavy and very intense monitoring.
 One cannot just go to another lender – when CIT collapses bad things happen.
 Will explain how trade credit, which also depends on the commercial paper market, could not take up the slack.]
 [There are a lot of quotes available here from the commercial finance credit association.]